gingerbeardman/gingerbeardman.github.io/_posts/2022-10-07-fixing-bugs-using-bird-on-palm-os.md

 ## Analysis

-After repeated play I figured out that the game would continue as intended only if you pressed the right half of the こいこい (koi-koi) button.
+After repeated play I figured out that the game would continue as intended only if I pressed the right half of the こいこい (koi-koi) button.

-But if you pressed the left half of the button it would not behave as expected and forfeit the round.
+But if I pressed the left half of the button it would not behave as expected and forfeit the round.
 More on that later.

 ![PNG](/images/posts/hana-problem.png#pixel "The problem happens when we press the left side of the こいこい button") {:.tofigure}